Question 19. Today students are under a lot of

 .

-Read the following passage and mark the letter A, B, C, or D on your answer sheet to indicate the
+Read the following passage and mark the letter A, B, C, or D on your answer sheet to indicate the correct word or phrase that best fits each of the numbered blanks from 23 to 27.

 (Source: Essential Reading for IELTS by Humin & John A. Gordon)